Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108

-We perform the same analysis for $P_B$ and $P_{\rm prec}$, and found that there is no statistically significant gap in there distributions.
-Therefore, the gap in the left panel of Figure \ref{Prat_distribution_test} should be due to effect(s) directly associated with $P_B/P_{\rm prec}$ such as ivection / evection resonance.
+We also perform the same analysis for $P_B$ and $P_{\rm prec}$.
+We find that $p_\leq$ is always large in their distributions, suggesting that the gap in the left panel of Figure \ref{Prat_distribution_test}, if not a coincidence, should be due to effect(s) directly associated with $P_B/P_{\rm prec}$ such as ivection / evection resonance.

-To address the concern whether the gap in the left panel of Figure \ref{Prat_distribution_test} is due to a particular binning choice, we vary the number of bins which effectively changes both bin size and bin location at the gap.
-We find that for a wide range of bin numbers (15 - 25 bins from -5 dex to 4 dex, while Figure \ref{Prat_distribution_test} has 18), this gap appears to be statistically significant with $p_\leq\lesssim 0.02$ more than half of the time (since the gap width is comparable to the bin size, it is natural for the gap to not show up when it is between two bins), confirming that the gap is both statistically significant and robust.
+Additionally, we address the concern whether the gap in the left panel of Figure \ref{Prat_distribution_test} is due to a particular binning choice, by varying the number of bins.
+This changes both bin size and bin location at the gap.
+We find that for a wide range of bin numbers (15 - 25 bins from -5 dex to 4 dex, while Figure \ref{Prat_distribution_test} has 18), the minimum $p_\leq$ is $\lesssim 0.015$ more than half of the time (since the gap width may be comparable to the bin size, it is natural for the gap to appear less significant when it is between two bins), confirming that this gap is not just due to the binning.